tum-vision/afs/README.md

 # AFS
-Automatic Feature Selection is a code framework for feature selection for semantic scene understanding introduced in
+Automatic Feature Selection is a code framework for the feature selection method introduced in

 >Caner Hazirbas, Julia Diebold, Daniel Cremers,
 >**Optimizing the Relevance-Redundancy Tradeoff for Efficient Semantic Segmentation**,